litestar-org/polyfactory/docs/usage/fixtures.rst

     :caption: Using the ``register_fixture_decorator`` field.
     :language: python

 In the above example the ``PersonFactory`` is wrapped as a pytest fixture.
-As a result it cannot be used as a normal factory, because pytest fixtures are callables that must be called by pytest.
+As a result it cannot be used as a normal factory,because pytest fixtures are callables that must be called by pytest.
 To overcome this restriction, you can declare the fixture separately from the declaration of the class:

 .. literalinclude:: /examples/fixtures/test_example_2.py
     :caption: Using the ``register_fixture_decorator`` field without wrapping the factory class.